strongbox/strongbox-docs/Repositories.md

 A repository group is a special kind of repository which aggregates a list of repositories and serves it's contents under the same URL.

+It is not possible to store artifacts in these repositories, they only serve them artifacts available via the repositories they are set up to serve.

+Group repositories can contain other nested group repositories.

 ## Virtual

 **Note: Virtual repositories are not yet implemented.**